test-kitchen/rfcs/rfcs/0001-decouple_chef_provisioner.md

 ## Implementation Plan

-1. Extract chef provisioner into kitchen-chef.
+1. Extract chef provisioner into kitchen-chef-enterprise.
-2. Create kitchen-legacy-chef and kitchen-cinc gems.
+2. Create kitchen-omnitruck-chef and kitchen-cinc gems.
 3. Update documentation and migration guides.
-4. Add warnings to kitchen-legacy-chef.
+4. Add warnings to kitchen-omnitruck-chef.
 5. Coordinate with Progress Chef and community maintainers on release of changes.
 6. Update default behavior provisioners post-Omnitruck shutdown.